-2.6 Data sets and data analysis
+130 2.6 Data sets and data analysis

 The atmospheric nudging uses ERA-Interim 6-hourly horizontal wind fields.
 Mean daily near-surface temperature fields are retrieved from ERA-Interim for comparison to our results.
 Observed daily maximum near-surface temperatures (TX) are obtained from ERA-Interim and Berkeley Earth (Rohde et al., 2013a, b).
-Mean daily near-surface temperature, TX and precipitation are retrieved from the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2, Gelaro et al., 2017).
-The data sets are remapped to the resolution of CESM using second-order conservative remapping (Jones, 1999).
+Mean daily temperature, TX and precipitation are retrieved from the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2, Gelaro et al., 2017).
+The

+135 observations/ reanalysis data is remapped to the resolution of CESM using second-order conservative remapping (Jones, 1999).
 Results are shown for the absolute values of the variables as well as for anomalies with respect to the 1981-2010 climatology.
-We estimate observed regional trends in TX as a function of global mean temperature.
-Therefore, we use TX from Berkeley